Jabba the Hutt: A New Hope – 1997 Special Edition

 A digital version of Jabba replaced Mulholland in the 1997 Special Edition of A New Hope.

 In 1997, the Special Edition of Star Wars was released, now titled Star Wars: Episode IV—A New Hope.
-Lucas revisited the Jabba scene he had filmed (and ultimately cut) and completed it for the Special Edition, replacing the stand-in actor Mulholland with a computer-generated version of Jabba.
-He also replaced the English dialogue with Huttese, a fictional language created by Ben Burtt, the film's sound designer.
+Lucas revisited the Jabba scene he had filmed—and ultimately cut—and completed it for the Special Edition, replacing the stand-in actor Declan Mulholland with a computer-generated version of Jabba.
+Lucas also replaced the English dialogue with Huttese, a fictional language created by Ben Burtt, the film's sound designer.
+(Note: Huttese was based on the Quechuan languages.)
 The scene consisted of five shots and took over a year to complete.
 Joseph Letteri, the visual effects supervisor for the Special Edition, said his goal was to make Jabba look as realistic as a flesh-and-blood character.
 The scene was refined for the 2004 DVD release, with improvements to Jabba's appearance made possible by advancements in CGI.

-At one point during the scene, Ford walks behind Mulholland.
-This became a problem when adding the CG Jabba, since his tail would be in Solo's path.
+At one point during the scene, Harrison Ford walks behind Mulholland.
+This became a problem when adding the digital Jabba, since his tail would be in Solo's path.
 The solution was to have Solo step on Jabba's tail, causing him to yelp in pain.
-In the 2004 DVD release, Jabba reacts more strongly, winding up as if to punch Solo.
+In the 2004 DVD release, Jabba reacts more strongly, seemingly ready to punch Solo.
 In this version, shadows cast by Solo were added to Jabba's body to make the CGI more convincing.
 According to Lucas, some viewers were disappointed with the digital Jabba's appearance, complaining that the character did not look realistic.
 Lucas dismissed this criticism, saying that regardless of whether a character is portrayed by a puppet or CGI, it will always look unrealistic to some degree.

 Characterization

 Jabba has been described as an exemplar of lust, sloth, gluttony, and greed.
-His criminal operations include slavery, gunrunning, spice-smuggling and extortion.
-He amuses himself by torturing, humiliating and killing both his enemies and his own subordinates.
+His criminal operations include slavery, gunrunning, spice-smuggling and extortion, and he amuses himself by torturing, humiliating and killing both his enemies and his own subordinates.
 He surrounds himself with scantily-clad slave girls of various species, often chained to his dais.
 Jabba's appetite is insatiable, and he sometimes threatens to eat his underlings.

 In Return of the Jedi, Solo calls Jabba a "slimy piece of worm-ridden filth".
-The authors Martha and Tom Veitch called his body a "miasmic mass" that seems to release "a greasy discharge, sending fresh waves of rotten stench" into the air.
+The writers Martha Veitch and Tom Veitch called his body a "miasmic mass" that seems to release "a greasy discharge, sending fresh waves of rotten stench" into the air.
 Arthur Knight of The Hollywood Reporter described Jabba as a "truly frightening ... walrus-shaped grotesque."
 The science fiction writer Jeanne Cavelos wrote that he deserves an award for "most disgusting alien", while the film critic Roger Ebert described him as loathsome and evil.